brikis98/yevgeniy-brikman-homepage/_posts/2007-11-27-call-of-duty-4-modern-warfare-review.md

 time a gun fight breaks out, it really sounds like a war zone.
 All around you, cars are exploding, pipes are bursting, glass is shattering, and RPGs are flying.
-Guns sound (and are) powerful, bad guys are constantly shouting in their native languages, and bullets will be wizzing by you non stop.
-The music is a perfect fit and the voice acting is top notch.
+Guns sound (and are) powerful, bad guys are constantly shouting in their native languages, and bullets will be whizzing by you non-stop.
+The music is a perfect fit and the voice acting is top-notch.

 ## Plot: 7.5/10